Cryptok777/kaspa-rpc-client/README.md

 const utxos = await address.utxos()
 ```

 The above should cover most of the use cases.
-If you need more advanced features, check out the full API doc for more details.
+If you need more advanced features, check out the [full API doc](https://cryptok777.github.io/kaspa-rpc-client/classes/lib_Wallet.Wallet.html) for more details.

+You can also checkout [demo/wallet.ts]((https://github.com/Cryptok777/kaspa-rpc-client/blob/main/demo/wallet.ts)) for full working example.

 ## Contribute